austintcecil/MECH-105-Algorithms/False Position Algorithm/README.md

 - fx- the function evaluated at the root location
 - ea- the approximate relative error (%)
 - iter- how many iterations were performed
+## Example:
+- to find the root of a polynomial function for example 3x^2-2x